sst/guide/_chapters/what-does-this-guide-cover.md

 comments_id: what-does-this-guide-cover/83
 ---

-**UPCOMING CHANGES**: There some big changes that are coming to the Serverless Stack Guide.
+**UPCOMING CHANGES**: There are some big changes that are coming to the Serverless Stack Guide.
 We'll be migrating the guide to use [SST]({ site.sst_github_repo }).
 And we'll be creating a separate version for Serverless Framework.
 [Subscribe to our newsletter]({% link newsletter.md %}) and we'll keep you posted.

 ---